beelerpayton/FracScatt/docs/source/examples.rst

 Morphology of of a Single Black Carbon Particle
 -------------------------------------------------

 To infer the morphology of a single BC particle, use the :py:func:`abs2shape_SP` function.
-This example shows a particle with volume-equivalent diameter of 250nm, M\ :sub:`tot`/M\ :sub:`BC` of 10, and MAC\ :sub:`BC` of 12.5 m\ :sup:`2`/g measured at 532 nm.
+This example shows a particle with mass-equivalent diameter of 250nm, M\ :sub:`tot`/M\ :sub:`BC` of 10, and MAC\ :sub:`BC` of 12.5 m\ :sup:`2`/g measured at 532 nm.

 .. code-block:: pycon